 These guidelines also support the implementation of key budget reforms announced in the 2025 Budget.
-As a first step in the reform process, these guidelines and the accompanying provincial budget process calendar play a critical role in guiding provincial MTEC hearings, Budget Committees and approval by the Provincial Executive Council / Cabinet.
+As a first step in the reform process, these guidelines and the accompanying budget calendar have been formally approved by Cabinet.

 2. WHO SHOULD USE THESE GUIDELINES